Consumer Information

 Net Price Calculator

-Simmons University is pleased to provide this Net Price Calculator to prospective freshmen and families to aid in their college planning.
-The Calculator will provide an estimate of the merit and need-based grant amounts you may qualify to receive while attending Simmons University.
-The estimates provided here are based on our awarding policies for the current academic year, are subject to change, and do not include your federal loan or work-study eligibility.
+Simmons University provides the Net Price Calculator to incoming undergraduates and families to assist with college planning.
+The Calculator provides an estimate of the merit and need-based grant amounts that students may qualify to receive while attending Simmons University.
+The estimates provided here are based on Simmons’ awarding policies for the current academic year, are subject to change, and do not include federal loan or work-study eligibility.

 Textbook and Course Information